Foswiki

 Foswiki is an enterprise wiki, typically used to run a collaboration platform, knowledge base or document management system.
 Users can create wiki applications using the Topic Markup Language (TML), and developers can extend its functionality with plugins.

 The Foswiki project was launched in October 2008 when a dispute about the future direction of TWiki could not be settled, resulting in the decision of nearly all key TWiki contributors to fork.
 Since then the codebases have diverged significantly.
 However, Foswiki continues to maintain compatibility with content written for TWiki.
 Foswiki stands for "free and open source" wiki to emphasize its commitment to open source software.
 The project is governed by the Foswiki Association e.V, a volunteer run, non-profit foundation.

 The Foswiki website is seen by some as one of the more popular Perl-related websites based upon Alexa rankings of all websites in the world.

 Features

 Foswiki features an open architecture programmed and implemented in the Perl and JavaScript languages and runs on standard web servers such as Apache, Nginx and lighttpd.
-With almost 70 contributors providing over 56,000 commits since its inception, the Foswiki team not only develops the code but also offers on-line support, including on IRC.
-Core features include a TinyMCE WYSIWYG editor, built-in search engine, default text database, and skinnable user interface, as well as RSS/Atom feeds, e-mail support, and database interfaces to support scalable database solutions such as MongoDB and MySQL.
+With almost 70 contributors providing over 56,000 commits since its inception, the Foswiki team not only develops the code but also offers on-line support, including on IRC and Slack.
+Core features include a TinyMCE WYSIWYG editor, built-in search engine, default text database, and skinnable user interface, as well as RSS/Atom feeds, e-mail support, and database interfaces to support scalable database services such as MongoDB and MySQL.
 Additional security-related features include an auditable version control system, user authentication, an access control system, cross-site request forgery protection, and improved spam-prevention extensions.